joleys/niko-home-control-II/README.md

 #### Entities

-* **Electrical Power Sensor**, the realtime power usage in W. Possitive means power consumed, negative is power produced.
+* **Electrical Power Sensor**, the realtime power usage in W. Positive means power consumed, negative is power produced.
 * **Report Instant Usage Binary Sensor**, indicates if the Electrical Power is received.
 When disabled, it will automatically be enabled.
 * **Feedback Enabled Binary Sensor**.
 On if the feedback led shows the relay status.
 Off if the feedback led is disabled.
 * **Measuring Only Binary Sensor**.
 If on, the relay will always be on.

+#### Remarks

+The totals are not available as they are not (yet) exposed by the API.

+### Generic Zigbee Smart plug

+This is the energy metering linked to a generic zigbee smart plug.
+The smart plug itself is a different device.

+#### Entities

+* **Electrical Power Sensor**, the realtime power usage in W. Positive means power consumed, negative is power produced.
+* **Report Instant Usage Binary Sensor**, indicates if the Electrical Power is received.
+When disabled, it will automatically be enabled.

 #### Remarks